 CDC guidelines shall govern the duty of all hotel employees to engage in frequent hand washing and use of hand sanitizer.
 Washing hands with soap and water is the preferable method.
 In situations where soap/water is not available, alcohol-based sanitizer is recommended.
 As available, dispensers shall be placed at key guest and employee entrances and contact areas.
 At a minimum, this will include lobby reception areas and employee entrances, but could also include any other reception areas, entire hotel lobby areas, restaurant entrances, meeting spaces, elevator landings, exercise areas and other public areas on property.

-During all times in which the usage of masks is recommended by the CDC and/or other local health authorities, health and hygiene reminders shall be placed at high-traffic areas on property, including the front lobby area at a minimum, indicating the proper way to wear, handle and dispose of masks.
+During all times in which the usage of masks is encouraged by the CDC and/or other local health authorities, health and hygiene reminders shall be placed at high-traffic areas on property, including the front lobby area at a minimum, indicating the proper way to wear, handle and dispose of masks.

 Responding swiftly and reporting to local health officials any presumed cases of COVID-19 at the hotel property shall be a staff-wide requirement.
 Employees exhibiting symptoms of COVID-19 shall remain or return home.
 While at work, employees who notice a coworker or guest exhibiting symptoms of COVID-19 shall immediately contact a manager.
 At a minimum, hotels shall follow CDC guidelines for employers and businesses, including instructing employees to self-isolate for the required amount of time, as defined by the CDC, from the onset of symptoms and be symptom-free for at least three days without medication.
-Well-being checks of all employees, including physical temperature checks will be conducted.

 In the event of a presumptive case of COVID-19 the affected guest room shall be removed from service and quarantined.
 The guest room shall not be returned to service until undergoing an enhanced cleaning and disinfecting utilizing EPA approved products within CDC guideline